Don't wait around for other people to be happy for you. Any happiness you get you've got to make yourself. – Alice Walker

 After Labiaplasty - Your Labiaplasty Recovery

 A: Labiaplasty is a relatively minor procedure that takes about an hour to perform.
 Patients can go home the same day of the surgery.
-Once you are discharged from the surgical facility, your surgeon will give specific instructions as to what to do.
+Once you are discharged from our facility, your surgeon will give specific instructions as to what to do.
 In general, you need 2 or 3 days rest immediately after surgery and at least from 4 to 8 weeks rest from extenuating activities such as sex and exercise.
 Our surgeon will advise you when you can resume normal activities such as sexual intercourse and exercise.
 It’s normal for our patients to not want to say the reason of their surgery at work; that’s why we may use a general medical excuse letter to avoid giving specifics about the surgery.
 Keep in mind that during your healing process, your surgeon will monitor your progress.

 Q: What should I do after labiaplasty surgery?

 A: Immediately after surgery you’ll be sent home to rest for at least three days, more if necessary.
-You will be given a prescription for painkillers and antibiotics to take during your recovery to avoid infection and relieve pain.
+You will be given a prescription for painkillers to take during your recovery to avoid infection and relieve pain.